Top Stores for Buying Furniture in Germany [2026] - Live In Germany

 When to Shop for Furniture in Germany

-There are occasional Verkaufsoffene Sonntage (open trading Sundays) scattered through the year, usually tied to local events or pre-Christmas shopping periods.
-Don’t bank on them being quieter.
-Most people who’ve been waiting for a Sunday opening treat it exactly like a Saturday, so the crowds follow accordingly.
-According to the German Retail Association (HDE), German consumers spent roughly €18.7 billion on furniture and home furnishings in 2025, and a disproportionate share of that happens on Saturdays and during the major sales periods in January and late summer.
+There are occasional Verkaufsoffene Sonntage (open trading Sundays) scattered across the calendar, usually tied to local festivals or pre-Christmas retail events.
+Don’t expect them to be quieter.
+Shoppers who have been waiting for a Sunday opening treat it exactly like a Saturday, and the crowds follow.
+According to the German Retail Association (HDE), German consumers spent roughly €18.7 billion on furniture and home furnishings in 2025, with a disproportionate share concentrated on Saturdays and during the two main sales windows of the year.

-Speaking of sales, January is genuinely one of the best months to buy furniture in Germany.
-Many stores clear out the previous year’s collections with significant markdowns.
-The same logic applies to late August and September, when new ranges arrive and older stock gets discounted.
-If you’re not in a rush after moving, waiting a few weeks for these windows can save you real money.
+Those sales windows are worth planning around.
+January is genuinely one of the best months to buy furniture in Germany.
+Retailers clear out the previous year’s ranges with real markdowns, not just cosmetic ones.
+Late August and September follow the same pattern, when new collections arrive and older stock needs to move.
+If you’re not under time pressure after arriving in Germany, waiting a few weeks for either of these periods can make a meaningful difference to what you spend.

-One practical point that catches newcomers off guard: most large furniture stores are not in city centres.
-German retail zoning tends to push big-box stores into industrial or peripheral zones, which means you almost certainly need a car.
-Taking a flatpack wardrobe home on the S-Bahn is possible in theory and miserable in practice.
-If you don’t own a car, many stores offer delivery, or you can hire a van through services like Sixt or local platforms for a few hours.
+One thing that surprises a lot of newcomers is how far most large furniture stores are from city centres.
+German retail zoning pushes big-box stores into industrial and peripheral zones, which means you almost always need a car.
+Transporting a flatpack wardrobe on the S-Bahn is technically possible and practically horrible.
+If you don’t own a car, most major stores offer delivery, and short-term van hire through platforms like Sixt or Miles is widely available for a few hours at reasonable cost.

-Online shopping has become a serious alternative for furniture in Germany.
-Most major retailers now run full e-commerce operations with the same pricing as their physical showrooms, and delivery to your front door (or even white-glove assembly services) is widely available.
-This matters especially if you’re living in a city without easy access to the big retail parks.
+Online shopping has become a serious option for furniture in Germany.
+Most major retailers now run full e-commerce operations with identical pricing to their physical showrooms, and delivery to your door or even white-glove assembly services are widely available.
+For anyone living in a city without a nearby showroom, or simply anyone who wants to avoid weekend crowds entirely, this is worth considering from the start.

 Where to Shop for Furniture in Germany

-Germany has no shortage of options when it comes to furnishing your home, and that’s genuinely one of the better surprises waiting for new arrivals.
-Whether you’re looking for a full living room setup on a tight budget or a single well-made piece that’ll last a decade, the furniture stores in Germany cover the full spectrum.
+Germany has no shortage of options when it comes to furnishing a home, and that’s genuinely one of the better surprises waiting for new arrivals.
+Whether you need a full living room setup on a tight budget or a single well-made piece built to last, the furniture stores here cover the full spectrum.
 The tricky part isn’t finding a store.
 It’s knowing which one actually suits your situation.

 IKEA

 IKEA needs no introduction, but its role in the German expat experience deserves one.
-For most people arriving in Germany with little more than a suitcase, IKEA is where the first real apartment takes shape.
-According to Statista, IKEA Germany generated approximately €5.4 billion in revenue in fiscal year 2024, making it by far the dominant furniture retailer in the country.
-That kind of scale means there is at least one store in every major German city, and in larger cities like Berlin, Hamburg, and Munich, you will typically find multiple locations.
+For most people arriving with little more than a suitcase, IKEA is where the first real apartment takes shape.
+According to Statista, IKEA Germany generated approximately €5.4 billion in revenue in fiscal year 2024, making it the dominant furniture retailer in the country by a considerable margin.
+That scale means at least one store in every major German city, and in places like Berlin, Hamburg, and Munich, you will typically find multiple locations.

-Getting there is usually straightforward.
-Most IKEA stores are well connected by public transport, but if you are picking up anything larger than a bookshelf, having access to a car or renting one makes life considerably easier.
-The good news is that IKEA Germany now offers full home delivery, so you can browse the entire catalogue from home and skip the famous Sunday-afternoon crowds entirely.
-The online store accepts credit cards, EC-Karte, PayPal, and Klarna, which covers most payment preferences expats tend to have.
-One thing you do sacrifice with online ordering is the in-store cafeteria experience.
-The meatballs and famous hot dogs at one euro each have become something of a ritual for anyone who visits in person, and it would be dishonest to pretend that is not part of the appeal.
+Getting there is usually straightforward since most stores are well connected by public transport.
+That said, if you are picking up anything larger than a bookshelf, having access to a car or renting one makes life considerably easier.
+IKEA Germany now offers full home delivery, so you can browse the entire catalogue from home and skip the famous Sunday-afternoon crowds entirely.
+The online store accepts credit cards, EC-Karte (the standard German debit card), PayPal, and Klarna, which covers most payment preferences expats tend to have.

-Pricing is consistent whether you shop online or in-store, which is worth knowing.
-There is no markup for the convenience of home delivery beyond the actual shipping fee.
+Pricing is consistent whether you shop online or in-store.
+There is no markup for the convenience of home delivery beyond the actual shipping fee, which is worth knowing before you assume otherwise.

 Other German Furniture Stores